hedera-dev/hello-future-world-js/README.md

 1. In the VS code terminal, you should see 3 terminals, `rpcrelay_pull`, `rpcrelay_run`, and `main`
 1. You do not need to use the `rpcrelay_pull` and `rpcrelay_run` terminals, let them run in the background
 1. In the `main` terminal, which is the one that displays by default, a script will interactively prompt you
-1. Follow the instructions in the script and copy-paste values or accept its default suggestions
-   - TODO specific instructions for prompts
-1. After the script has completed, open the `.env` file to inspect its contents
 1. Congratulations, you can now move on to the sequences! 🎉

 ## Sequences